skip-mev/connect/metrics.md

 ![Architecture Overview](./assets/side_car_web_socket_connection_status.png)

 The most important statuses to monitor here are `healthy`, `read_success`, `dial_success`, and `write_success`.
-The `healthy` metric in particular increments everytime the side-car establishes and maintains a healthy connection.
+The `healthy` metric in particular increments every time the side-car establishes and maintains a healthy connection.
 If the connection is ever unhealthy, you should see an increase in the `unhealthy` label.

 ### `side_car_web_socket_data_handler_status`